Zero Trust Architecture for Uncompromised Security

-Zero-trust architecture (ZTA) is the technical implementation of zero-trust security principles.
-It involves integrating technologies like identity and access management (IAM), data loss prevention (DLP), continuous monitoring/alerting and network segmentation to create a scalable and enforceable cybersecurity model.
+Zero trust architecture (ZTA) is how the philosophy gets built.
+It connects identity and access management (IAM), data loss prevention (DLP), continuous monitoring and network segmentation into one enforceable system.

 Verify Explicitly